vagonbar/gwnfsm/README.md

 ## Installation, building and testing

-The following steps show how to build the project and run a test on the [example FSM!] (https://github.com/vagonbar/gwnfsm/blob/master/gwnfsm_test.png) provided:
+The following steps show how to build the project and run a test on the [example FSM](https://github.com/vagonbar/gwnfsm/blob/master/gwnfsm_test.png) provided:

 1. Clone the project:
 ```